planet-lia/lia-docs/content/examples/basic-unit-communication.md

 <div id="Java" class="tabcontent" style="display: block;">
 {{< highlight java "linenos=table,hl_lines=" >}}

-// Set the unit from your game state.
-UnitData unit = ...

-// Do this only when there is no opponent in viewing area.
-If there
+// Iterate through all of your units. for (UnitData unit : gameState.units) {

+    // Check teammates vision areas for a nearby opponent only when current unit does not see
-// is an opponent in viewing area it is better to fight it. if (unit.opponentsInView.length == 0) {
+    // an opponent.
+If there is an opponent in unit's vision area it is better to fight it. if (unit.opponentsInView.length == 0) {

         // Check if some teammate detected an opponent near the unit.
 If
         // it did then send the unit to the location of the opponent. for (UnitData teammate : gameState.units) {
             boolean found = false;

             for (OpponentInView opponent : teammate.opponentsInView) {
                 // Calculate the distance between the unit and opponent. float dst = MathUtil.distance(unit.x, unit.y, opponent.x, opponent.y);

                 if (dst < 25) {
                     // We have detected an opponent that is very close! api.navigationStart(unit.id, opponent.x, opponent.y);
                     found = true;
                     break;
                 }
             }
             if (found) break;
         }
     }

+}
 {{< /highlight >}}
 </div>

 <div id="Python3" class="tabcontent">
 {{< highlight python3 "linenos=table,hl_lines=" >}}
-# Set the unit from your game state.
-unit = ...
+# Iterate through all of your units.
+for unit in game_state["units"]:

     # Do this only when there is no opponent in viewing area.
 If there
     # is an opponent in viewing area it is better to fight it.
     if len(unit["opponentsInView"]) is 0:

         # Check if some teammate detected an opponent near the unit.
 If
         # it did then send the unit to the location of the opponent.
         for teammate in game_state["units"]:
             found = False

             for opponent in teammate["opponentsInView"]:
                 # Calculate the distance between the unit and opponent.
                 dst = math_util.distance(unit["x"], unit["y"], opponent["x"], opponent["y"])

                 if dst < 25:
                     # We have detected an opponent that is very close!
                     api.navigation_start(unit["id"], opponent["x"], opponent["y"])
                     found = True
                     break

             if found:
                 break
 {{< /highlight >}}
 </div>